1. What exactly does "microbiome" mean?

 The reason, argues biologist Sarkis K. Mazmanian of the California Institute of Technology, is our skewed view of the world.
 “Our narcissism held us back; we tended to think we had all the functions required for our health,” he says.
 “But just because microbes are foreign, just because we acquire them throughout life, doesn’t mean they’re any less a fundamental part of us.”

 Another reason is the lack of modern technology.
-Although the first studies on the microbiome emerged as early as the 1680s with Antonie von Leewenhoek, who found striking differences between his own fecal and oral microbiota, the methods used in the past weren't adequate to fully investigate the microbiome.
-Now the existence of modern molecular techniques allows the isolation of ALL bacteria, even the hard-to-grow anaerobic ones, and the ability to understand what these microbes are good for!
+Although the first studies on the microbiome emerged as early as the 1680s with Antonie von Leewenhoek, who found striking differences between his own fecal and oral microbiota, the methods used in the past were not adequate to fully investigate the microbiome.
+Now the existence of modern molecular techniques allows the isolation of ALL bacteria, even the hard-to-grow anaerobic ones, and the ability to understand what these microbes are good for.

 9. How can I protect my microbiome?

 The biggest threat to our microbiome was and still is the widespread use of antibiotics.
-Although antibiotics have saved many lives, they are too-often used without precaution or as prophylaxis.
-Antibiotics do not distinguish between the good and the bad bugs!
-By the age of 15, most children in the U.S. have had multiple rounds of antibiotic treatment for a single ailment – otitis media or the common ear infection.
+Although antibiotics have saved many lives, they are too often prescribed without precaution.
+Most antibiotics do not distinguish between the good and the bad bugs.

 In other words, you can protect your microbiome by avoiding the use of antibiotics and other non-selective antimicrobials and by playing in the dirt a little more often.

-10. Is it true that damage to the microbiome can cause obesity?
+10. Is it true that a damaged microbiome can cause obesity?